cvs-health/testaro/README.md

 Another Node.js package that has Testaro as a dependency can execute the same statements, except changing `'./run'` to `'testaro/run'`.

-Testaro will run the script and populate the `log` and `acts` arrays of the `report` object.
-When Testaro finishes, the `log` and `acts` properties will contain the results.
+Testaro will run the script and modify the properties of the `report` object.
+When Testaro finishes, the `log`, `acts`, and other properties of `report` will contain the results.
 The final statement can further process the `report` object as desired in the `then` callback.

 #### High-level